sjdayday/simulated-motion/README.md

 At the Matlab prompt:
  allTests
-The tests take a couple of minutes and should run without errors.
+The tests take a few minutes and should run without errors.

 Sample scripts to execute the entire system:
 hds1